June-Skeeter/Module2_GEOS270/docs/Assessment.md

 # Lab Application Questions

+Unless otherwise specified, numeric answers have a margin of error of 0.01, so give all responses to at least the hundredths place.

 [**13**](Application_Part2.md#monitoring-vegetation-with-satelites)
 What is NDVI and what is it used for?
 Describe the patterns you see in NDVI across the metro Vancouver area.